perfettp/ByMuR/README.md

 ## License

-Bymur is released under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Bymur is released under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 The XML Schema Definitions in the subdir `schemas/oq-nrmlib` are originally